Want to know about external scholarships, apply for our Honor Loan program or see our list of donors? Just click on the expandable links below!

 The College of Agriculture, Food and Environment has scholarships specifically for our students who are majoring in biosystems engineering in addition to those scholarships offered by The College of Engineering and the Academic Scholarship office.
 Visit here to learn more.

-All students are eligible for government student loans (amounts based on year in school) by submitting the Free Application for Federal Student Aid, or FAFSA.
+All students are eligible for government student loans (amounts based on the year in school) by submitting the Free Application for Federal Student Aid, or FAFSA.
 The application opens October 1 of each year and students apply at that time for the following school year.

-The FAFSA also determines whether you are eligible for need-based funds such as grants and work study.
+The FAFSA also determines whether you are eligible for need-based funds such as grants and work-study.
 In-state students should apply as soon as the application is available since some in-state grants are limited in funding.

 Thank you to our generous donors who make the College of Engineering scholarships possible!

 Ronald and Setsuko Adams

 Elizabeth Rose and Lee Roy Anderson

 Lee Anderson Carlisle on behalf of all donors